Atmosphere of Earth: Composition

 Composition of Earth's atmosphere by molecular count, excluding water vapor.
 Lower pie represents trace gases that together compose about 0.0434% of the atmosphere.

 The three major constituents of Earth's atmosphere are nitrogen, oxygen, and argon.
 Water vapor accounts for roughly 0.25% of the atmosphere by mass.
 In the lower atmosphere, the concentration of water vapor (a greenhouse gas) varies significantly from around 10 ppm by mole fraction in the coldest portions of the atmosphere to as much as 5% by mole fraction in hot, humid air masses, and concentrations of other atmospheric gases are typically quoted in terms of dry air (without water vapor).
 The remaining gases are often referred to as trace gases, among which are other greenhouse gases, principally carbon dioxide, methane, nitrous oxide, and ozone.
 Besides argon, other noble gases, neon, helium, krypton, and xenon are also present.
 Filtered air includes trace amounts of many other chemical compounds.

+The concentration of Xe in the atmosphere is much lower than the other noble gases, a geological mystery known as "the missing xenon problem".
+Numerous proposals have been made to explain the mystery, including formation of Xe–Fe oxides in the Earth's lower mantle, formation of xenon dioxide in silica, and reactions between Xe and Fe/Ni in the Earth's core.

 Many substances of natural origin may be present in locally and seasonally variable small amounts as aerosols in an unfiltered air sample, including dust of mineral and organic composition, pollen and spores, sea spray, and volcanic ash.
 Various industrial pollutants also may be present as gases or aerosols, such as chlorine (elemental or in compounds), fluorine compounds, and elemental mercury vapor.
 Sulfur compounds such as hydrogen sulfide and sulfur dioxide (SO_{2}) may be derived from natural sources or from industrial air pollution.

 The volume fraction of the main constituents of the Earth's atmosphere as a function of height, based on the MSIS-E-90 atmospheric model.
 The model only works above 85 km.